Doing Business in Israel – 2026

 Business Tax Rates:

-For 2024, the regular company tax rate is 23%.
-The regular dividend tax rate is 30%-33% for 10%-or-more shareholders, 25%-28% for other shareholders, resulting in a combined tax burden on distributed corporate profits of 42.25%-48.41%, subject to any tax treaty (see below) in the case of foreign investors.
+For 2026, the regular company tax rate is 23%.
+The regular dividend tax rate is 30%-35% for 10%-or-more shareholders, 25%-30% for other shareholders, resulting in a combined tax burden on distributed corporate profits of 42.25%-49.95%, subject to any tax treaty (see below) in the case of foreign investors.

-Preferred income derived by preferred industrial and tech enterprises is liable to company tax of 7.5% in development area A, 16% elsewhere in Israel, without time limit.
+Preferred income derived by preferred industrial and technology enterprises is liable to company tax of 7.5% in development area A, 16% elsewhere in Israel, without time limit.
 Dividends are generally taxed at 20%.
 The resulting combined tax burden on distributed profits is generally 26% – 32.8% subject to any tax treaty.
 Lower rates are possible for certain large enterprises with annual revenues over NIS 10 billion.

-Various business support programs exist.
-R&D grants typically range up to 50% and up to 100% financing in designated incubators.
-Companies operating in a development area may receive additional grants of up to 10% – 25% .
-Funding ranges up to 75% in the minority, Ultra Orthodox and female sectors.
 Business advice and assistance is available from the Ministry of Aliya & Immigration Integration and from the Small Business Center (MATI).
 Grants may be repayable by way of a sales royalty.
 See below regarding international agreements.

 Remittances to and from Israel are subject to tax compliance checks by the Israeli banks.